sedonaprice/worklog-tools/example/example_workflow.md

-You'll need to edit your ```Makefile``` with instructions on how to build an new files from the template.
+You'll need to edit your ```Makefile``` with instructions on how to build new files from the template.
 The existing examples are a great starting place (note the _html_ or _latex_ are the parsing formats, which can also support _markdown_).